pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 | `type`         | string    | The type of the element assigned to the renderlet (document,asset,object)   |             |
 | `width`        | integer   | Width of the renderlet in pixel                                             |             |

-Optionally you can pass every parameter (with a simple data type) you like to the renderlet which can be accessed by the configured controller with `$this->getParam("yourKey")`.
+Optionally you can pass every parameter (with a scalar data type) you like to the renderlet which can be accessed in the configured controller with `$this->getParam("yourKey")`.

 ## Methods